 - Restrictive cardiomyopathy.
 It’s often unclear what leads to this type of cardiomyopathy, which results in rigid heart walls.
 Possible causes may include scar tissue buildup and a type of abnormal protein buildup known as amyloidosis.

 Heart infection causes

 Bacteria, parasites, and viruses are the most common causes of heart infections.
 Uncontrolled infections in the body can also harm the heart if they’re not properly treated.

 There are many risk factors for heart disease.
 Some are controllable, and others aren’t.
-The CDC says that around 47 percent of Americans have at least one risk factor for heart disease.
+The CDC says that of Americans have at least one risk factor for heart disease.
 Some of these risk factors include:

 - high blood pressure

 - high cholesterol and low levels of high-density lipoprotein (HDL), the “good” cholesterol